AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 ---
-title: Add or Create an Adaptive Form to AEM Sites page
+title: Create or add an Adaptive Form using AEM Sites Editor
 description: You can use Adaptive Form (Core Components) in an AEM Sites page to fill and submit a form without leaving the AEM Sites pages.
 feature: Adaptive Forms
 hide: yes